 - Other departmental faculty, by keeping them informed about our area of expertise, through informal discussions, colloquium talks, conference presentations and journal articles

-- Our department and Calvin College, by enhancing the reputation of the department and the college through active participation in professional organizations, conferences and journals
+- Our department and Calvin University, by enhancing the reputation of the department and the university through active participation in professional organizations, conferences and journals

 - The broader community of computing and information systems, by engaging in challenging scholarship that upholds the highest standards of professionalism and ethics